gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As with many previous Gradle releases, you will also benefit from some performance improvements, this time in the form of [**faster dependency resolution**](#faster-dependency-resolution).
 From testing, Android users specifically could see **up to a 50% reduction** in configuration and Android Studio sync time.

+Build cancellation has improved when using the Daemon.
+Cancelling a build with Ctrl-C after the first build [no longer terminates the Gradle Daemon](#more-resilient-daemon).

 Our Play Framework and Kotlin build script users will also be happy as 3.1 now has (limited) support for **Play 2.5.x** and the Kotlin build script support gets a more fully-featured syntax for declaring dependencies and faster code completion.

 Finally, be sure to check out the [potential breaking changes](#potential-breaking-changes) in case they affect you.